ChaosPhoe/Discord-JS-Commands/README.md

 # Description.
 Commands for use with discord.js, there are a large amount of commands with them listed below.
-- Accept Command.
+- Accept Command
-- Deny Command.
+- Deny Command
-- Avatar Command.
+- Avatar Command
-- FiveM Command.
+- FiveM Command
-- Unban Command.
+- Unban Command
-- Love Letter Command.
+- Love Letter Command
-- Screen Share Command.
+- Screenshare Command
+- Weather Command

 # Installation.
 Add them to your own discord bot, you should know how.